MaxBittker/MaxBittker.github.io/src/pages/friendship-feed/index.md

 ## Design and goals

-Back to Bluesky — with the option to imagine my *own* feed on Bluesky,  I have to think about what it is that I want to see!
+Back to Bluesky — with the option to imagine my *own* feed on Bluesky,  I have to think about what I want to see!
 Which means asking myself,  what my hopes and values actually are when it comes to social media,  as well as facing the challenge of realizing those goals under the constraints of what I can encode as an algorithm.

 I like to figure things out by building,  and so I've been getting my hands dirty this past week digging into Bluesky development and hosting my first feed experiment,  which I am very proud of: the [Friendship feed](https://bsky.app/profile/did:plc:wmhp7mubpgafjggwvaxeozmu/feed/bestoffollows)!